Updated by Tatiana Glazkova on April 29, 2021

 The Requirement Test Coverage report in RTM shows whether the requirements are already covered or yet uncovered by related Test Cases, Test Plans, Test Executions, Test Case Executions, and Defects.
 We can choose which ones we’d like to display and track if there are any objects left that still need coverage.
 The next step is to select the filters among Project, Issue type, Fix version, Component, RTM Environment and Assignee.
 If we don’t decide on any special fields, after clicking Generate we’ll get the relations of all existing requirements for a given project.

 Each element on the table is described in details, but if we don’t need all the information, we can hide some fields on Configuration Issue Card after clicking on the Preferences icon.
 The strong point of RTM Requirement Test Coverage is that we get all data in just one report, which can be customized with filters.
 This means, there’s no need to look for an adequate report for each stage of software testing process, analyze its parts separately or waste time on putting several reports together.
 Now you have one tool to rule them all.

 Why track your software project with Coverage?

 The number of usages of Requirement Coverage report is really high.
-Here are some reasons why is it a good idea to give RTM feature a try:
+Here are some reasons why is it a good idea to give RTM or TestFLO feature a try: